+What is the best web hosting?
 That’s a great question and the answer is that it depends.

 Table of Contents

-The Best Hosting Providers for Most People
+The Best Web Hosting for Most People

-- DreamHost – Best for Startups
+- DreamHost – Overall best for most people

-- Bluehost – Best for Bloggers
+- Hostinger – Best option for new users

-- HostGator – Best for Businesses on a Budget
+- Bluehost – Best for moderate-level bloggers

 HostGator offers cheap, unmetered shared web hosting plans.
 HostGator is a great option if you’re looking for an affordable web hosting option without all of the bells and whistles (they don’t offer SSD servers).
 HostGator also offers VPS and Dedicated plans which means you can easily upgrade to a more powerful hosting plan if needed.